Load the menuLoad the menu

 2-way switch vs 3-way switch

-This implementation of changing Dark/Light mode uses a check-box as a 2-way switch which renders every page on the site either dark or light, regardless of the system setting.
+This implementation of changing Dark/Light mode uses a check-box as a 2-way switch which renders every page on the site either Dark or Light, regardless of the system setting.
 I also provide a separate option to revert to the system setting.
-A reader has suggested (see the comments) that a 3-way switch is preferable, giving the three options of always dark, always light, or follow system setting.
+A reader has suggested (see the comments) that a 3-way switch is preferable, giving the three options of always Dark, always Light, or follow system setting.

-However, the vast majority of users use a fixed system setting of either light or dark, which means that these users won’t see any difference when the 2-way switch is set to dark and their system setting is also set to dark, or when the 2-way switch is set to light and their system setting is also set to light.
+However, the vast majority of users use a fixed system setting of either Light or Dark, which means that these users won’t see any difference when the 2-way switch is set to Dark and their system setting is also set to Dark, or when the 2-way switch is set to Light and their system setting is also set to Light.
 The afore-mentioned reader argued that some users might have their system setting set to Light mode at some times of the day, and to Dark mode at other times.
 However, I think that the simplicity and compactness of the 2-way switch is preferable for the vast majority of users, and providing there is an option to revert to system setting then every user is catered for.
 On my own site I have now implemented a message that reminds users that there is an option to reset to system settings and which will only appear the first two times the Dark/Light mode is changed.
 It requires a HTML element that has the id of DarkMsg and which contains the message; the JavaScript switchTheme function is modified and also includes a new function fadeOutEffect.
 If you are interested in implementing this, the demo and files can be seen at Simple Dark mode Demo page with Reset message.

 Finally…